-Whether your older laptop is feeling sluggish or your newer system starts chocking up when you have too many tabs open, adding more RAM could solve the problem.
-If your computer doesn't have enough physical memory, it starts swapping data to your hard drive or SSD, which is infinitely slower than even the slowest RAM chip.
+Whether your older laptop is feeling sluggish or your newer system starts to bog down when too many tabs are open, adding more RAM could solve the problem.
+If your computer doesn't have enough physical memory, it starts swapping data to your hard drive or SSD, which is an infinitely slower process (even with the slowest of RAM chips).
 While not all modern laptops give you access to the RAM, many do provide a way to upgrade your memory.

-Low memory is often the cause of bottlenecks on a computer, and can lead to not just slow performance but also stability problems.
-If you're a power user--multitasking across several intensive programs or keeping 30 or so browser tabs open at once--more memory will likely help your system run more smoothly.
+Low memory is often the cause of bottlenecks on any given computer, and can lead to not just slow performance but also stability problems.
+If you're a power user — multitasking across several intensive programs or keeping 30 or so browser tabs open at once — more memory will likely help your system run more smoothly.

 You can check your laptop's memory usage in Windows Task Manager.
-Simply right click the taskbar and select Task Manager (in Windows 7, hit the Windows key and type "task manager" in the search field).
+Simply right click the taskbar and select Task Manager.
 Then, in Task Manager's performance tab, see how much memory is being used out of the total available.
 You'll also see how many physical memory slots are in use and, thus, how many are available for adding more memory.

-You'll get an even more detailed view by clicking on the "Open Resource Monitor" option at the bottom of the Task Manager window and navigating to the Memory tab.
-Note the screens will look slightly different under Windows 7 (shots below come from Windows 10).
+You'll get an even more detailed view by clicking the "Open Resource Monitor" option at the bottom of the Task Manager window and navigating to the Memory tab.
+Note: the screens will look slightly different under Windows 7 (shots below come from Windows 10).

 If you're close to or over the amount of physical memory, you know you need more.

-Unfortunately many laptops have sealed bottoms or memory that's soldered onto the motherboard, both situations which prevent you from upgrade the RAM.
-It's also possible that the system just can't recognize more than a certain amount of memory and you could already be at the max.
+Unfortunately, many laptops have sealed bottoms or memory that's soldered onto the motherboard; both situations prevent you from upgrading the RAM.
+(It's also possible the system has a limited threshold of RAM that it will recognize.)
 To find out whether you can upgrade your RAM, try Crucial's Memory Advisor tool.
 After entering in your brand and exact model of laptop, you should get a screen that shows the maximum amount of memory and how many slots your laptop has.

 With your additional memory in hand, it's time to upgrade your laptop memory, a pretty straightforward process.
 First, turn off your laptop and unplug the power adapter.